 In addition to Canaccord Genuity Group Inc., Mr. Kassie is a director of the following public company: Reitmans (Canada) Limited.
-Mr. Kassie attended all of the ten meetings of the Board of Directors held between April 1, 2016 and June 1, 2017.

-Terrence (Terry) Lyons, ICD.D, age 67, is a corporate director.
-He is a director of several public and private corporations including Sprott Resource Holdings Inc. (Chairman), Polaris Materials Corporation (Chairman) and Martinrea International Inc. Mr. Lyons is a retired Managing Partner of Brookfield Asset Management, past Chairman of Northgate Minerals Corporation which was acquired by AuRico Gold Inc. (now Alamos Gold Inc.), past Chairman of Eacom Timber Corporation recently sold to a private equity firm, past Chairman of Westmin Mining and past Vice-Chairman of Battle Mountain Gold.
+Terrence (Terry) Lyons, ICD.D, age 68, is a corporate director.
+He is a director of several public and private corporations including Sprott Resource Holdings Inc. (Chairman) and Martinrea International Inc. Mr. Lyons is a retired Managing Partner of Brookfield Asset Management, past Chairman of Northgate Minerals Corporation which was acquired by AuRico Gold Inc. (now Alamos Gold Inc.), past Chairman of Eacom Timber Corporation which was sold to a private equity firm, past Chairman of Westmin Mining, past Vice-Chairman of Battle Mountain Gold and past Chairman of Polaris Materials Corporation.